Talcum Baby Powder, Asbestos, and Mesothelioma

 Since 1976, the FDA and the cosmetic industry have insisted that talcum powder products are asbestos-free.
 Evidence from studies and reports shows talc products do sometimes contain asbestos:

 - The U.S. Food and Drug Administration (FDA) has also investigated asbestos contamination in talc.
 The agency tested several talc-containing cosmetic products as well as cosmetic-grade talc between 2009 and 2010 to find out if any were contaminated with asbestos.
-The study did not find any asbestos, but the FDA admits that the investigation was limited.[3]
+The study found no asbestos, but the FDA admits that the investigation was limited.[3]

 How Did Asbestos Get Into Baby Powder?